-In May 2009, the FASB issued SFAS No. 165, Subsequent Events (SFAS No. 165), which establishes general standards of accounting for and disclosure of events that occur after the balance sheet date but before financial statements are issued.
-The standard is based on the same principles as those that currently exist in the auditing standards.
-This standard is effective for interim or annual financial periods ending after June 15, 2009, and shall be applied prospectively.
-The Company adopted SFAS No. 165 effective May 31, 2009.
-The adoption of this standard did not have a material impact on the Company s consolidated financial statements as reported herein.
+In May 2009, the FASB issued amendments to ASC 855-10, Subsequent Events, which establish general standards of accounting for and disclosure of events that occur after the balance sheet date but before financial statements are issued.
+The amendments are based on the same principles as those that currently exist in the auditing standards.
+The amendments are effective for interim or annual financial periods ending after June 15, 2009, and shall be applied prospectively.
+The Company adopted these amendments to ASC 855-10 effective May 31, 2009.